 One of a kind experience for music lovers:

 For music enthusiasts, this restaurant is akin to paradise.
 Daily Mozart Dinner Concerts are held here wherein performers pay tribute to the legendary musician in period costumes.

 Because we want you to be a well-informed traveller:

-- Traditional Austrian Meal is served in restaurant.
+- A traditional Austrian Meal is served in a restaurant.

-- It is advisable to make reservation in advance (at least one day prior).
+- It is advisable to make a reservation in advance (at least one day prior).

 In 1421, when King Erik of Pomerania granted permission to monks to charge for food and drinks, German monks founded Zum Franziskaner in present-day Old Town Stockholm.
 Over the years, it has served as both a sailor tavern as well as a lavish restaurant.

 For an exquisite taste:

 The food served here still carries the original essence of founders’ German roots mixed with the local flavors of Scandinavian cuisine.